Security Camera Networks That Survive −40 °C: Designing PoE and POE-Jack® for Canadian Winters

 How far can I run a PoE camera from the switch or POE-Jack® plate?

 Treat 100 m per copper segment as the normal design limit for Cat6e.
-In a typical layout, that means up to ~100 m from the PoE switch to an APOEJK2-WH plate, plus a short drop from the plate to the camera.
-For runs that truly need to go further, you can use long-reach modes on supported switch ports or stretch PoE over coax / 2-wire with POEJK-2WIRE up to 500 m, then keep the final camera drop short.
+For runs that truly need to go further, use long-reach modes on supported switch ports or stretch PoE over coax / 2-wire with POEJK-2WIRE up to 500 m, then keep the final camera drop short.

 When should I use IP-over-coax adapters vs pulling new cable?

 Use IP/PoE over coax extenders when you already have good-condition RG59/RG6 or 2-wire between two points and trenching or coring for new cable would be expensive or disruptive.
-If there’s heavy damage, poor copper quality, or you’re doing a major renovation anyway, pulling new Cat6e or fibre may be a better long-term choice.
-Many Canadian projects end up using both: new structured cabling where practical, and IP-over-coax where it avoids needless civil work.
+Many Canadian projects use both: new structured cabling where practical, and IP-over-coax where it avoids needless civil work.

 Is it safe to cascade multiple cameras from one POE-Jack® plate?